lpolon/algorithms-and-data-structures-study/2) group anagrams/notes.md

 There is no easy way!

 Let's change approach:
-Only one hash table where each hey is an sorted anagram.
+Only one hash table where each key is an sorted anagram.